microsoft/pxt-ev3/docs/fll.md

 ![FIRST LEGO League logo](/static/fll/fll-logo.png)

+**For teams participating in City Shaper challenge**, you can use MakeCode for your challenge (see [City Shaper Challenge, page 7 bottom](https://firstinspiresst01.blob.core.windows.net/fll/2020/city-shaper-game-guide-pdf.pdf)!

-**For teams participating in the Open Software Platform Pilot utilizing MakeCode**, we’ve compiled a list of resources and information that we hope will be helpful for you.
+We’ve compiled a list of resources and information that we hope will be helpful for you.

 * **Got a question?
 Post it on the forums** at https://forum.makecode.com/